This page includes information for survivors of abuse in state care.

 For more information, please contact the Ministry of Health Historic Abuse Resolution Service.(external link)

-When asking for information, please try to be specific about what you are looking for – for example, dates spent in care in a particular place.
+When asking for information, be specific about what you are looking for – for example, dates spent in care in a particular place.
 This will help an agency find other agencies that may hold information about you.

 You can expect to: